hailelagi/hailelagi.com/content/writing/trees-for-fun-and-profit.md

 draft: true
 ---

--- why didn't this ship?

 I've been experimenting with the internals of an in-memory storage engine called erlang term storage(ets) in the runtime standard library of the BEAM - erlang/elixir's virtual machine.
 Main memory databases form the core of many platforms and are used for creating leaderboards, caches, pubsub and messaging apps, they are especially useful in soft-realtime applications.
-Examples are Redis, Memcached, BerkeleyDB, dragonfly and apache Ignite.
-They are somewhat similiar to their cousin streaming engines like kafka & redpanda but expose different apis and optimise for different access patterns at different layers.

 ## Glancing at ets internals